dalmo1991/superflexPy/doc/popular_models.rst

 and the second term represents the outflow from the reservoir.

-Channel routing and lower zone differ from each other in the number of reservoirs used (3 in the first case and 1 in the second) and in the value of the parameter :math:`k`, which controls the outflow rate.
+Channel routing and lower zone differ from each other in the number of reservoirs used (3 in the first case and 1 in the second), and in the value of the parameter :math:`k`, which controls the outflow rate.
 Based on intended model operation, :math:`k` should have a larger value for channel routing because this element is intended to represent faster processes.